jconorgrogan/Musing-on-Consciousness/README.md

   Finally, this recursively experienced sadness updates your stable identity representation:
   *“I’m someone who experiences sadness about this.”*
   This subtly modifies your ongoing sense of self, embedding the emotional event into your long-term narrative of who you are.

+- **Addressing the Hard Problem**
+  By framing subjective emotion as an “infinite recursion” of stable, context-invariant representations bound to a self-model, this model proposes that what we call “feeling” arises precisely when those recursive echoes are tagged with *my* sadness.
+While it doesn’t resolve *why* such tagging yields a *felt* quality, it suggests that continuous loops anchored in a robust concept of “I” could be key to bridging functional processing and lived, subjective experience.